 As the Pushkar animal fair progresses, classical Rajasthani dancers perform their shows and musicians make music, villagers do puppet shows, experts walk on ropes, and many more cultural acts are performed.

-And to be fair, I have had my share of fun.
+And to be fair, I had had my share of fun.

 My Stay in Pushkar, Rajasthan.